 Housing Selection is a process for continuing students to select their housing for the upcoming year.
 Students who are interested in living on campus should start planning now by reviewing the various housing options Puget Sound has to offer.
-Students can expect an email with more information and details on housing selection in February.

 Several housing options are available for students to consider, with five primary ways to secure a space on campus.